 One of the first things you should do after your accident is to assess yourself.
 If you suspect that you need emergency medical care, don’t doubt yourself.
 Call an ambulance and head to the emergency room.

 If you don’t have urgent injuries, you still need medical attention.
 Waiting too long to see a doctor puts your health and your personal injury claim at risk.
 Think about your injuries and carefully choose which type of doctor you will see.
-For instance, an injury that can’t wait could take you to urgent care.

 Because so much hinges on your doctor visits, it’s important to prepare yourself.
 First, you should start by writing down everything that occurred before the crash.
 In the stressful days following the collision, you might forget some key details.
 This doesn’t only affect your claim for compensation, but your health as well.